gauntface/web-push-book/src/_content/chapter-05/01-push-events.md

 <% include('./code-samples/complex-notification-sample.js') %>

-Here we are calling a function that returns a promise `pushReceivedTracking()`, which we can pretend will make a network request to our analytics provider.
+Here we are calling a function that returns a promise `pushReceivedTracking()`, which, for the sake of the example, we can pretend will make a network request to our analytics provider.
 We are also making a network request, getting the response and showing a notification using the responses data for the title and message of the notification.

 We can ensure the service worker is kept alive while both of these tasks are done by combining these promises with `Promise.all()`.
-The resulting promise is passed into `event.waitUntil()` meaning the browser will wait until both promises have finished before checking a notification has been displayed and terminating the service worker.
+The resulting promise is passed into `event.waitUntil()` meaning the browser will wait until both promises have finished before checking that a notification has been displayed and terminating the service worker.

 > **Tip:** If you ever find your promise chains confusing or a little messy
-> I find that breaking things into functions help to reduce complication.
+> I find that breaking things into functions helps to reduce complexity.
 > I'd also recommend
 > [this blog post by Philip Walton on untangling promise chains](https://philipwalton.com/articles/untangling-deeply-nested-promise-chains/).
 > The main point to take away is that you should experiment with how promises can be written and chained to find a style that works for you.

-The reason we should be concerned about `waitUntil()` and how to use it is that one of the most common issues developers face is that when the promise chain is incorrect / broken, Chrome will show this "default" notification:
+The reason we should be concerned about `waitUntil()` and how to use it is that one of the most common issues developers face is that when the promise chain is incorrect or broken, Chrome will show this "default" notification:

 ![An Image of the default notification in Chrome](/images/default-notification-mobile.png)